avidml/website/exampleSite/content/faq.md

 ---

 ### What is an AI Vulnerability?
 AI vulnerabilities include classic [security-related vulnerabilities](https://nvd.nist.gov/vuln) that can be exploited by malicious actors, as well as unintentional failures (for example, harmful bias, unsafe model behavior, brittleness, or poor performance under realistic conditions).
-AVID focuses on vulnerabilities in general-purpose AI (GPAI) systems, including LLMs, closed-api models, developer tools, and end-to-end applications and agents.
+AVID focuses on vulnerabilities in general-purpose AI (GPAI) systems, including LLMs, API-only AI systems, developer tools, and end-to-end applications and agents.

 ### Why do we need AVID?
 As GPAI systems become widely deployed, practitioners need structured and reproducible information about concrete failures.
 AVID provides a community database of reported GPAI failures so builders can learn from prior evidence, evaluate similar systems, and share findings in a common format.